Someone declared July as National Ice Cream Month.

 I’m sure it was some big corporation, but let it be – after all, it’s ice cream not tobacco.

-I make ice cream every other day, and PB cups every other week.
+I make ice cream every other day, and Peanut Butter Cups every other week.
 I can do this, man.

 This recipe makes 1 (one) quart of Peanut Butter Ice Cream.
-I then made one batch of these Peanut Butter Cups in my mini muffin pan, and they were aaaaamazing!
+I then made one batch Peanut Butter Cups in my mini muffin pan, and they were aaaaamazing!
 Makes about 36 mini peanut butter cups.